Frequently Asked Questions

 The Institute is a private, independent academic institution that enjoys close, collaborative ties with Princeton University as well as Rutgers, The State University of New Jersey, and other nearby institutions.
 In the early 1930s, Princeton University provided office space for the Institute’s first Faculty members while the Institute’s Fuld Hall was being constructed, but there are no formal links between the two institutions.

-A total of thirty-five Nobel Prize laureates in physics, medicine, literature, chemistry, and economics have been Faculty, Members, or Long-term Visitors at the Institute for Advanced Study since its founding in 1930.
-Forty-four Fields Medalists out of a total of sixty-two have been Faculty, Members, or Long-term Visitors at the Institute since the medal was first awarded in 1936.
+A total of thirty-six Nobel Prize laureates in physics, medicine, literature, chemistry, and economics have been Faculty, Members, or Long-term Visitors at the Institute for Advanced Study since its founding in 1930.
+Forty-six Fields Medalists out of a total of sixty-four have been Faculty, Members, or Long-term Visitors at the Institute since the medal was first awarded in 1936.

 A good starting point for learning about a number of individuals who have worked at the Institute is our All Scholars section.
 The Shelby White and Leon Levy Archives Center documents the Institute’s history and the many people who have shaped it.
 A list of archival collections and finding aids is available online, as well as an expanding digital collection.
 For a complete listing of the Institute’s Directors, Faculty, Members, and Visitors, visit the online database A Community of Scholars.